EISENHOWER WOMEN'S GOLF ASSOCIATION

 player’s ball in play.
 (One stroke penalty)

-7. Dropping Zones on holes #8 and #15 (Local Rule E1.1).
+7. Dropping Zone on hole #15 (Local Rule E1.1).

-an extra option under rule 17.1 the player may drop the original ball or an other
+an extra option under rule 17.1 the player may drop the original ball or another

 ball in the dropping zone.